-Entries are shortlisted from judging round 1 to do a short in-person presentation in front of the judges in judging round 2.
+Entries are shortlisted from judging round 1 and finalists move on to judging round 2.
 Then 3 finalists are selected per category and the winner is announced at the main event.

 After each round of judging, there are call-arounds and emails sent to shortlisted entrants.